Encapsule-Annex/jsgraph/README.md

 **v0.5 is a breaking upgrade for users of v0.4**

-- Stylistic changes are required to v0.4 to upgrade.
+- Stylistic changes are required to v0.4 clients to upgrade.
 - No more exceptions. jsgraph now returns error/result response objects.
 - Breadth-first * algorithms coalesced into `breadthFirstTraverse`.
 - Depth-first * algorithms coalesced into `depthFirstTraverse`.